espressif/esp-hosted/docs/Linux_based_host/Setup.md

 or
 $ sudo apt-get install python3
 ```
-To start with control path on Raspberry-Pi, `protobuf` and `utils` python modules are needed.
-User can install these modules by running following commands.
+To start with control path on Raspberry-Pi, `protobuf` python modules is needed.
+User can install it by running following commands.
 ```
-$ pip install utils
 $ pip install protobuf
 or
-$ pip3 install utils
 $ pip3 install protobuf
 ```
 #### Note: